AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo.md

 ### Get your Munchkin ID

-To retrieve your Munchkin ID, log in to [!DNL Marketo] and select **[!UICONTROL Admin]** from the top navigation bar.
+To retrieve your Munchkin ID, log in to [!DNL Marketo] and select **[!DNL Admin]** from the top navigation bar.

 ![home](./images/marketo/home.png)

 From the admin page, you can access several features of your [!DNL Marketo] instance.
-Select **[!UICONTROL Munchkin]** from the [!UICONTROL Integration] panel to retrieve your Munchkin ID.
+Select **[!DNL Munchkin]** from the [!DNL Integration] panel to retrieve your Munchkin ID.

 ![admin-munchkin](./images/marketo/admin-munchkin.png)

-The [!UICONTROL Munchkin] page appears, with your unique Munchkin ID listed at the top of the panel.
+The [!DNL Munchkin] page appears, with your unique Munchkin ID listed at the top of the panel.

 ![munchkin-Id](./images/marketo/munchkin-id.png)

 ### Get your client ID and client secret

 You can retrieve your client ID and client secret from the [!DNL Marketo] admin page.
-Under the integration panel, select [!UICONTROL LaunchPoint].
+Under the integration panel, select [!DNL LaunchPoint].

 ![admin-launchpoint](./images/marketo/admin-launchpoint.png)

-The [!UICONTROL Installed services] page contains a list of installed services available to you.
+The [!DNL Installed services] page contains a list of installed services available to you.
+Locate the service you need to access from the list and then select **[!DNL View Details]**.

 ![services](./images/marketo/services.png)

-Locate the service you need to access from the list and then select **[!UICONTROL View Details]**.
+A popover panel appears, containing your client ID and client secret.

 ![client-keys](./images/marketo/client-keys.png)